Ahmedabad–Jammu Tawi Express

-The 19223/19224 Ahmedabad–Jammu Tawi Express is an Express train belonging to Indian Railways that runs between Gandhinagar Capital and Jammu Tawi in India.
+The 19223 / 19224 Gandhinagar Capital–Jammu Tawi Express is an Express train belonging to Indian Railways that runs between Gandhinagar Capital and Jammu Tawi in India.

 It operates as train number 19223 from Ahmedabad Junction to Jammu Tawi and as train number 19224 in the reverse direction.

 Coaches

-19223/19224 Ahmedabad–Jammu Tawi Express presently has 1 AC 2 tier, 4 AC 3 tier, 10 Sleeper class & 6 General Unreserved coaches.
+19223/19224 Ahmedabad–Jammu Tawi Express presently has 1 AC 2 tier, 4 AC 3 tier, 10 Sleeper class and 6 General Unreserved coaches.

 As with most train services in India, coach composition may be amended at the discretion of Indian Railways depending on demand.